-Concurrent enrollment courses provided by institutions without NACEP accredited status will not be eligible for supplementary weighted funding (to school districts) per Iowa Code 256.17.
-The committee has determined the NACEP accreditation process is effective in ensuring the quality of concurrent enrollment offerings.
-The committee will continue to review the effectiveness of this process in ensuring the quality of concurrent enrollment in future years.
+Concurrent enrollment courses provided by institutions without NACEP or Department accredited status will not be eligible for supplementary weighted funding (to school districts) per lowa Code 256.17.
+It has been determined that both the NACEP and Department's accreditation process, are effective in ensuring the quality of concurrent enrollment offerings.